ridgehkr/fartscroll-ts/README.md

 **Everyone farts.
 And now your web pages can too.**

-This is a fork of [The Onion's fartscroll.js](https://theonion.github.io/fartscroll.js/), created because the original project is no longer actively maintained and utilizes practices that are no longer recommend (e.g. Bower).
-This version aims to modernize the codebase with TypeScript, NPM support, unit tests, and other modern features.
+This is a permanent fork of [The Onion's fartscroll.js](https://theonion.github.io/fartscroll.js/), created because the original project is no longer actively maintained and relies on outdated tooling (e.g. Bower).
+This version updates the codebase with TypeScript, NPM support, unit tests, and other modern development practices.

+An essential gem of the old internet, fartscroll must be preserved with the care and rigor it deserves.

 ## 📦 Installation